benjaminbowyer/nodejs-getting-started/README.md

 # node.js getting started - an income tax calculator (copy)

-This is a simple, but incomplete, tax calculator for the purpose of learning how to expand on a simple program.
+This is a simple tax calculator for the purpose of learning how to expand on a simple program.

 It works out the tax on an income using the [English and Welsh tax rates for 2022/23](https://www.gov.uk/income-tax-rates).